Cubby House Wallpaper Information & Care

 6. Now it’s time to the remove the backing sheet.
 Remember: make sure that it’s in exactly the right position before continuing.
 Don’t stick until you are comfortable that you have it in the right position.
 Now is the time to adjust the wallpaper if you are not happy with your positioning.
 Very slowly and evenly peel back the backing sheet.
 Continue as you go, to smooth on firmly with your squeegee.
 Your assistant can slowly remove the backing sheet during this phase while you smooth it on firmly.
 Work your way down and outwards to remove any bubbles.
 Let this happen naturally, do not try to stretch or force it into place.
 Bubbles can occur if you have not pushed it down firmly.

 7. You should not have too many wrinkles or bubbles if you’ve followed the above instructions, but sometimes it happens and if it does, don’t worry, just rub them out gently with your squeegee and/or reposition your wallpaper.
 If bubbles keep appearing, it can be due to the installation instructions not being followed.
+Bubbles that appear within 24 hours after the installation and where the wallpaper was initially smooth, generally will also disappear on their own within 2 weeks.
 If needed, bubbles can be pierced with a pin, and the wallpaper smoothed down again.

 8. Apply all additional panels as per panel 1.
 All additional panels have a 1cm overlap, simply align the image at the top while your assistant aligns the image at the bottom.
 Remember to match the pattern/image perfectly on both panels before you stick.